 - Survey of Doctorate Recipients[+]

 The Survey of Doctorate Recipients is a longitudinal biennial survey conducted since 1973 that provides demographic and career history information about individuals with a research doctoral degree in a science, engineering, or health (SEH) field from a U.S. academic institution.
-The survey samples doctorate recipients from the year of their degree award until age 76.
+The survey follows a sample of individuals with SEH doctorates throughout their careers from the year of their degree award until age 76.
 The panel is refreshed each survey cycle with a sample of new SEH doctoral degree earners.
-Results are used to make decisions related to the educational and occupational achievements and career movement of the nation’s doctoral scientists and engineers.
+Results are used to make decisions related to the educational and occupational achievements and career movement of the nation's doctoral scientists and engineers.

 - Survey of Postdocs at Federally Funded Research and Development Centers[+]